What's Merriam-Webster's word of the year for 2023? Hint: Be true to yourself

 Merriam-Webster’s entry for “authentic” is busy with meaning.

-There is “not false or imitation: real, actual,” as in an authentic cockney accent.
+There’s “not false or imitation: real, actual,” as in an authentic cockney accent.
 There’s “true to one’s own personality, spirit or character.”
 There’s “worthy of acceptance or belief as conforming to or based on fact.”
-There is “made or done the same way as an original.”
+There’s “made or done the same way as an original.”
 And, perhaps the most telling, there’s “conforming to an original so as to reproduce essential features.”

 “Authentic” follows 2022’s choice of “gaslighting.”
 And 2023 marks Merriam-Webster’s 20th anniversary choosing a top word.